 August 2018: Live Competition at ITE Annual Meeting in Minneapolis, MN

 Finalist teams will be provided travel funds to attend the Live Competition at the ITE Annual Meeting.
 Students will present to judges and a live audience (ten minutes per team to include four minutes for a question and answer period.
-Presentations will be recorded and streamed live on the NOCoE website.
+Presentations will be recorded.
 Judges will deliberate and hold an “Awards Ceremony” where the finalists will be recognized.

 Please feel free to contact Adam Hopps via email or phone (202-680-0091) with any questions.